vasubv/github-webhook/README.md

 JENKINS JOB : 04_GIT_Webhook
 ==============================================
-I have a git-webhook created in GIT, so any commits here to the master will trigger the corresponding job in Jenkins that has the following setting:
+I have a git-webhook created in GIT, so any commits here to the master will trigger the corresponding jobs in Jenkins that have this webhook
 ==============================================
 JENKINS CONFIGURATION :
 Build Trigger: "GitHub hook trigger for GITSCM polling" - Checked